 Joel is a long-term member, founding coordinator of IAP2 in WA, Ambassador, trainer and engagement practitioner.
 Joel has previously sat on the IAP2 Board and wants to see IAP2 continue to grow and become a member driven association, supporting the development of the practice and influencing government policy, to contribute to a more engaged community.
 For the past 15 years, Joel has run his own consulting practice working across sectors, across the country and also working internationally with the United Nations on developing engagement practice across the asia-pacific region.
 Joel’s term commenced in October 2018 and will expire October 2021.

 Coming to the profession from a town planning background, Jo has been a member of IAP2 Australasia since 2011.
 Currently, Jo works as a Stakeholder Engagement Consultant for Stantec, based in Auckland.
 Previously she worked at Auckland Council and finds that having private and public sector experience helps to see all sides of the engagement journey.
 Jo is actively involved in running the Auckland IAP2 network.
 She is passionate about the changing dynamics of the profession and sees how organisations are placing more value on quality, timely engagement.
 Through a strong professional body, we are all part of delivering this value.
-Jo’s term commenced in October 2017 and will expire October 2020.
+Jo’s second term commenced in October 2020 and will expire October 2023.

 To contact our Board, please email email@example.com.